Managed WordPress Hosting vs. Shared Hosting: What’s Actually Worth Paying For?

 For Shared Hosting: BigScoots

 Most shared hosting support is slow and generic.
 BigScoots is different.
 Response times are fast, and the answers are actually useful.
-For a hosting environment where you’re handling more of the technical work yourself, that support quality matters more than most people realize.
+For a hosting environment where you’re handling more of the technical work yourself, that support quality matters.

-Their shared plans include free SSL, unlimited email accounts, and free site migrations—a solid value at the shared hosting price point.
+Their shared plans include free SSL, unlimited email accounts, and free site migrations.
+It really is a solid value at a shared hosting price point.

 Higher traffic on BigScoots?